LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 to manage and build TPL dependencies for the Toolkit.
-To make the TPL process easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called ``uberenv.py``, which located in the directory 'scripts/uberenv'.
+To make the TPL process easier (you don't really need to learn much about Spack) and automatic, we drive it with a python script called ``uberenv.py``, which located in the directory ``scripts/uberenv``.
 Running this script does several things:

-  * Clone the Spack repo from GitHub (the most recent version we have tested and we know works!)
+  * Clones the Spack repo from GitHub and checks out a specific version that we have tested.
-  * Perform set up tasks for each version of the TPLs that will be built (e.g., for each compiler that will be used).
+  * Configures Spack compiler sets, adds custom package build rules and set any options specific to the Toolkit.
-  * Invokes Spack to build all TPLs versions an generate a *host-config* file, that captures all details of the configuration and build, for each.
+  * Invokes Spack to build a complete set of TPLs for a configuration an generates a *host-config* file, that captures all details of the configuration and the built dependencies.

 The figure illustrates what the script does.